MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli-tutorial.md

 ## Step 5.
 Upload the changes

 > [!NOTE]
-> If you're using deployment profiles, go to [upload the changes using deployment profile](#upload-the-changes-using-deployment-profile) instead.
+> If you're uploading to multiple environments, see [upload the changes using deployment profile](#upload-the-changes-using-deployment-profile) to learn how to upload changes using deployment profile.

 After making the required changes, upload them using the following command: